 Known occurrences of two special-status mammals have been reported in the vicinity of the Project.
-Ringtail (Bassariscus astutus), have been reported at Colgate Powerhouse and Narrows 2 Powerhouse (P. Wade. pers. comm., 2012).
-Ringtail were also seen at Our House Diversion Dam during 2012 bat surveys.
-Pacific fisher (Pekania pennanti) have been reported at New Bullards Bar Reservoir, New Bullards Bar Dam, Minimum Flow Powerhouse, Penstock and Transformer; New Colgate Power Tunnel and Penstock, Powerhouse and Switchyard; Cottage Creek Boat Ramp and Marina, Cottage Creek Campground (decommissioned), Cottage Creek Day Use Area, Dam Overlook; and New Bullards Trail (YCWA 2012e).
+Ringtail (Bassariscus astutus) have been reported at Colgate Powerhouse and Narrows 2 Powerhouse (P. Wade. pers. comm., 2012).
+Pacific fisher (Martes pennanti) have been reported at New Bullards Bar Reservoir, New Bullards Bar Dam, Minimum Flow Powerhouse, Penstock and Transformer; New Colgate Power Tunnel and Penstock, Powerhouse and Switchyard; Cottage Creek Boat Ramp and Marina, Cottage Creek Campground (decommissioned), Cottage Creek Day Use Area, Dam Overlook; and New Bullards Trail (YCWA 2012e).17